 - Insurance companies, health plans, HMOs

-- Pharmacies, nursing homes, home healthcare agencies or hospitals
+- Pharmacies, nursing homes, home healthcare agencies, or hospitals

 - Healthcare clearinghouses

-- Government programs that contribute towards healthcare
+- Government programs that contribute toward healthcare

-A business associate is nothing but a subcontractor or a vendor who has the access to protected health information (PHI).
-However, if defined in a more legalized way, a business associate is an entity that discloses or makes use of PHI on behalf of a covered entity.
+A business associate is nothing but a subcontractor or a vendor who has access to protected health information (PHI).
+However, if defined in a more legalized way, a business associate is an entity that discloses or uses PHI on behalf of a covered entity.
 In case the legalized definition is complex, here’s a very simple and crisp definition- a business associate can be defined as a person who performs or assists in performing certain activities involving the use or disclosure of PHI, on behalf of the covered entity.

-Business Associates can be providers of data transmission services, document or data storage services (it hardly matters if they can view the PHI they maintain), portals or other interfaces specially created on behalf of the covered entities that allow the patients to share their health-related data with the covered entity, as well as other electronic health information exchanges.
+Business Associates can be providers of data transmission services, document or data storage services (it hardly matters if they can view the PHI they maintain), portals, or other interfaces specially created on behalf of the covered entities that allow the patients to share their health-related data with the covered entity, as well as other electronic health information exchanges.

 PHI stands for Protected Health Information, which is any information that is related to the health status of an individual.
-This can include the provision of health care, medical record and/or payment for the treatment of a particular patient and can be linked to him or her.
+This can include the provision of health care, medical record, and/or payment for the treatment of a particular patient and can be linked to him or her.
 The term “information” can be interpreted in a very broad category and the main phrase, in this case, is “that can be linked to a specific individual”.

 PHI differs from PII (Personally Identifiable Information).
-The latter is considered as a legal definition – PII is generally used to identify an individual uniquely.
+The latter is considered a legal definition – PII is generally used to identify an individual uniquely.
 This is mostly used when the condition or illness is rare.